Baking Hermann

 • Add the flour and a pinch of salt to a large mixing bowl, then sieve the baking powder in as well and whisk to mix.
 Pour in the syrup and stir until all of the flour is incorporated, forming a very rough dough.

 • Line two trays with parchment paper.
 Dust a little flour onto a clean work surface and scrape the dough out onto it.
 Roll the mixture into a long log, divide into 20 equal pieces (45-50g each) and shape them into balls.
-Gently flatten each with your hands, coat with a little more flour and use your thumb to give them a little indent in the centre, then place on the tray.
+Gently flatten each with your hands, use your thumb to give them a little indent in the centre and coat with a little more flour, then place on the tray.

 • Bake for 15-20 minutes until they start to feel firm around the edges and just begin to colour.
 Allow to cool entirely, during which the cookies will harden further, then serve.
 They are especially delicious when dipped in a glass of Vin Santo, a Tuscan post-meal custom.